Sundial: Writer Nadege Green creates a record of gun violence in her native Miami

 I never thought I’d have to write about my 92-year-old father being shot to death.

 Nadege Green saw what I wrote.
-And she included it in her new book, More Than What Happened: The Aftermath of Gun Violence in Miami.
+And she included it in her new book published by O Miami, More Than What Happened: The Aftermath of Gun Violence in Miami.
 It’s an anthology of what guns have taken from us.
 It’s a collection of stories, photos and poems from our neighbors in Miami-Dade County — who’ve lost loved ones.
 Who’ve survived shootings.
 Who live with daily gunfire outside their homes.

 Green is a historian of Black culture, a lifelong Miami native — and a friend.
 Many of the works she includes in this anthology are from her time as a reporter here at WLRN.